-We take responsibility for the impact our activities have on the environment, with policies, strategies and systems in place to manage environmental impacts across our operations.
-The Canon EMEA Environment Charter outlines the policies we adhere to in order to grow our business while reducing the carbon footprint of our operations.
-It also states that we actively pursue pollution prevention and continuously focus on resource conservation.
+We take responsibility for the effects that our activities have on the environment, with policies strategies and systems in place to manage the environmental impacts across our operations.
+The Canon EMEA Environment Charter outlines the principles we adhere to in order to grow the business while positively managing the impacts of our operations.
+It also states that we actively pursue pollution prevention, resource conservation and continual improvement.

-The Canon Group CSR Basic Statement emphasises our responsible approach towards managing environmental impact.
+The Canon Group CSR Basic Statement also emphasises our responsible approach towards managing environmental impact.